 - GFETQSF – levels 1 to 4;

 - HEQSF – levels 5 to 10;

 - OQSF – levels 1 to 6.
-For NQF levels 7 and 8 the Quality Council for Trades and Occupations can motivate for a qualification only in collaboration with a recognised professional body and the Council on Higher Education, in a process co-ordinated by SAQA.
+For NQF levels 7 and 8, the Quality Council for Trades and Occupations can motivate for a qualification only in collaboration with a recognized professional body and the Council on Higher Education, in a process co-ordinated by SAQA.

 This useful tool will help you figure out where you are or enable you to effectively explain and illustrate the NQF.

 Error: Contact form not found.

 See the list of different qualifications available in South Africa.